-8.7 A request for progression to Stage 2 will be acknowledged in writing, defined and logged by the Complaints & Compliments Team within five working days of being received.
-The acknowledgement will confirm who the panel members will be with a proposed date for the Panel Review, together with our understanding of the complaint and the outcomes the customer is seeking (the 'complaint definition').
+8.7 A request for progression to Stage 2 will be acknowledged in writing, defined and logged by the Complaints Team within five working days of being received.
+The acknowledgement will confirm the Panel composition along with a proposed date and time for the Panel Review to take place, together with our understanding of the complaint (the 'complaint definition') and the outcome the customer is seeking.